 The Royal College of Psychiatrists appears to be the only body in the UK that has taken the trouble to set out a written argument with references to appropriate scientific studies to support the narrative that those who experience same-sex attraction are born that way, that they cannot change and that any attempt to do so is liable to cause great damage to them.
-It is also the only medical body to make a submission to the Government's consultation on Equal Marriage in 2012.
 Other professional organisations fall in line on a "me too" basis, so that the general public assume that 'it must be so' since so many independent organisations say that it is so.

-Yet the Royal College's arguments are not only unconvincing, but have to twist the evidence in order to make it fit the narrative.
+Yet the Royal College's argument is not only unconvincing, but has to twist the evidence in order to make it fit the narrative.
 This even involves Professor Michael King 'spinning' his own scientific findings and misrepresenting the work of Dr Robert Spitzer.